mide/minecraft-overviewer/README.md

 - `RENDER_SIGNS_JOINER`
   Default Value: `<br />`.
 Set to the string that should be used to join the lines on the sign while rendering.
 Value of `"<br />"` will make each in-game line it's own line on the render.
 A value of `" "` will make all the in-game lines a single line on the render.

+## Mapped Directories / Volumes

+The following directories are read from within the context of the container.
+You'll want to modify your commands to ensure that the expected files end up in the correct locations inside the container.

+- `/home/minecraft/server/` _(Read Only)_ This is the expected directory for the Minecraft server files.
+- `/home/minecraft/render/` _(Read & Write)_ This is where Minecraft Overviewer will write the files.
+If you want to have it directly write to a webserver's directory, make sure you mount the output location correctly.

+In the example above, `-v /home/user/path_to_minecraft_files/:/home/minecraft/server/:ro` will use `/home/user/path_to_minecraft_files/` as the source of the Minecraft server files.
+The line `-v /home/user/path_to_write_overviewer_output/:/home/minecraft/render/:rw` tells the Docker contianer to write out to `/home/user/path_to_write_overviewer_output/`.

+For more information, check out the [Docker documentation on `docker run`](https://docs.docker.com/engine/reference/commandline/run/#volume).